 While this one might differ from other artists websites, apart from the dark artwork and harsh colors, this is a good artist website for driving home the visual work at a fast pace.

-This graphic designer knew how to fully use his simple portfolio that has a strong illustration touch.
+This graphic designer knew how to fully use his simple portfolio that have a strong illustration touch.
+Looking on portfolio themes for artists you can get inspired to come up with unique design fo your own.

 Cinzia’s work as a graphic designer and children’s illustrator is wonderfully showcased through the simple artist website that is also playful.